 Is transportation provided to and from the program?

-No, transportation is only provided during field trips.
-Daily transportation to and from the program are not provided.
+No, daily transportation to and from the program are not provided.

 What is a typical day like?

-Students will attend hands-on seminars, participate in simulations and field trips and collaborate together to work on various projects.
+Students will attend hands-on seminars, participate in simulations and collaborate together to work on various projects.

 Who are the people running the program?

-This program is led by the professional staff and faculty of George Mason University’s School for Conflict Analysis and Resolution.
+This program is led by the professional staff and faculty of George Mason University’s Carter School for Peace and Conflict Resolution.